-The BASE facility is located in the Australian Institute of Bioengineering and Nanotechnology (AIBN) at the University of Queensland, and hosts state-of-the-art equipment and bioprocessing technologies, with a team of skilled and experienced scientists to provide leading edge nucleic-acid production capabilities.
+The BASE facility is located in the Australian Institute of Bioengineering and Nanotechnology (AIBN) at the University of Queensland, and hosts state-of-the-art equipment and bioprocessing technologies, with a team of skilled and experienced scientists to provide mRNA services.

-BASE, in partnership with TIA, PEF and NBF, supports the production and use of synthetic nucleic-acids for translational use, including pre-clinical and early clinical leads.
+mRNA vaccines and therapies are being developed to treat many diseases.
+The BASE facility, in partnership with PEF and NBF, supports the manufacture of mRNA for translational use, including pre-clinical and early clinical leads.

 mRNA can also be used for many applications, including modulating gene expression, editing the genome, and re-programming and engineering cells.
 We also provide a wide range of mRNA reagents for use in research applications.